Posted on August 31, 2021 by Wendy Frost

 “After spending nine years in an industry accounting position, the life of public accounting really appealed to me from the beginning,” he said.

-As an assurance partner he was responsible for overseeing the planning and implementation of audit engagements, supervising engagement team members and maintaining client relationships.
+As an assurance partner, he was responsible for overseeing the planning and implementation of audit engagements, supervising engagement team members and maintaining client relationships.
 He retired from EY in Houston in September 2020 after nearly 18 years with the firm.
 Just last month, he began his new role in Germany.

-“I’ve had the desire to go to work internationally all throughout my career,” said Johnston, whose work had previously led him to spend time in Brazil, Netherlands, New Zealand, the Philippines, Switzerland and the United Kingdom.
+“I’ve had the desire to go to work internationally all throughout my career,” said Johnston, whose work had previously led him to spend time in Brazil, the Netherlands, New Zealand, the Philippines, Switzerland and the United Kingdom.

 Johnston began his career in California working as an assistant controller after earning his bachelor’s in business administration.
 After his company relocated him to Texas, he realized that in order to advance professionally, he’d need to earn his CPA.
 He also felt that continuing his education would make him more marketable –so he enrolled in UTSA’s master of accountancy program.